 all four circus dogs for a massive walk on the ridgeway on Saturday.
 They loved running free together- we did about five miles with them!

-introduce two bouncy additions to the circus - Hades and Griffin!
-Like our Dalmatian, Domino and Tarquin, they are rescued strays from a dogs home in Birmingham.
-They had been on the streets for a while before being taken into the home where they had been for a few months before we spotted them.
-Now Hades and Griffin are enjoying the Cotswolds air on their daily walks, and are enkoying socialising with the Dalmatians.
-They are both full of character and enthusiasm,...how could anyone have let them go?!
+To introduce two bouncy additions to the circus - Hades and Griffin!
+Like our Dalmatians, Domino and Tarquin, they are rescued strays from a Dogs Home in Birmingham.
+Hades and Griffin had been on the streets before they were taken in to the Dogs Home in Birmingham, where they were looked after for a few months whilst they waited for the prospect of a new home - and when we spotted them we knew we were the ones to have them.
+We are absoluted delighted with how they are fitting in at Folly Farm, and it is a joy to see Hades and Griffin running out and about in the Cotswolds air on their daily walks, and socialising with the Dalmatians.
+They are both full of character and enthusiasm, and we look forward to seeing them grow with us.
+How could anyone have let them go?!
 Lucky Giffords!
-Pictures to follow soon...

 We were so happy that Bibi and Bichu got to perform at the Christmas lights switch on at Selfridges on Oxford Street this week!
 Not long now until we make our way to Selfridge's for our month long Christmas takeover.
 Check out this wonderful picture of the boys in action...